 If you are trying to deal with overwhelming debt, bankruptcy may not be your only option.
-Our debt settlement attorneys in Irvine can help you and your creditors come to the table to discuss realistic solutions for managing your debt.
+Our debt settlement attorneys in Irvine, California can help you and your creditors come to the table to discuss realistic solutions for managing your debt.

 How Does Debt Settlement Work?

 Debt settlement is a process that involves negotiating debt with one’s creditors outside of court.
 In most cases, creditors don’t want their debtors to file for bankruptcy any more than they do.
 Pursuing collection can be costly for lenders, as can pursuing their interests during a bankruptcy case – especially during challenging economic times.

 This means that creditors may be willing to come to the table to discuss debt settlement for outstanding credit card bills, medical bills, and other types of unsecured consumer debt – sometimes for considerably less than what is owed.
 By having an experienced debt settlement attorney in Irvine, California on your side, you can take advantage of many of the opportunities that may be available to you through debt settlement.